JPL1025/ConfD/ConfD-core/State_Generator/README.md

 github: https://github.com/data-storage-lab/ConfD

 The configuration state builder is a script which generates configuration states to be tested/used in the ConfD-plugins.
 There are actually two scripts which handle generating states.
-The first is config_state_builder, which creates valid states to be used in most of the plugings.
+The first is config_state_builder, which creates valid states to be used in most of the plugins.
 There is also violate_config_state_builder, which creates intentionally invalid states to be used in plugin #2
 The script requires a couple of json file inputs:

 	mke2fs_constraings.json - Generated from the Dependency Analyzer script.
 Describes configuration parameter constraints.